-Unsatisfactory accessibility modification and adaptive and assistive technology contractors will be notified of their disqualification from further service by the administering MCO, LDSS or DDRO.
+Unsatisfactory accessibility modification and adaptive and assistive technology contractors will be notified of their disqualification from further service by the administering MCO, FMS, DDRO or LDSS (through the transition)..
 The HHCM or IEIE will help the family find alternate contractors.